Leizor-domain/AML-APP/README.md

 ### Frontend Real-Time Feedback
 - When a transaction is flagged, the backend returns alert details.
 - The frontend should display a red warning banner or modal:
-  - `⚠️ Transaction flagged!
+  - `Transaction flagged!
 Sender "Viktor Yanukovych" is on OpenSanctions list.`
   - Show details: name, country, DOB, matched list, reason, and a link to the OpenSanctions profile if available.
 - If no match, show a "Clear" or "Not Sanctioned" status.